 Simpler and Sampler, Ableton Live

-I could send dirty sex message to Ableton Live every day, because I dig this program so freaking much.
+I could send dirty sex messages to Ableton Live every day, because I dig this program so freaking much.
 Simpler and Sampler may be the most important parts of my working process.
 First I jam and record, but then everything gets cut, screwed, and edited here.
 Basslines, rhythms, melodies, synths, you name it, they go through this tool.
 It’s like the clean haircut of the production process.